Vitamin D is understood to be one of the most important nutrients required for the body to function optimally and for an individual to be healthy.

 Another role vitamin D may play in hair loss is discussed in research from the Turkish Journal of Medical Science that measures the effects of hereditary vitamin D receptor deficiency on an individual’s hair growth (18).

 This research determines that maintaining sufficient vitamin D levels in the blood reduces the likelihood of experiencing the effects of telogen effluvium.
-The study found that individuals that qualified for a diagnosis of telogen effluvium also showed a statistically significant difference in low levels of vitamin D in the blood.
+The study found that individuals who qualified for a diagnosis of telogen effluvium also showed a statistically significant difference in low levels of vitamin D in the blood.

 Telogen effluvium is identified as a very common cause of diffuse hair loss by the Journal of Clinical & Diagnostic Research (19).

-This condition is considered to be a period of hair loss following a triggering event, however there is the potential for chronic telogen effluvium to occur.
+This condition is considered to be a period of hair loss following a triggering event, however, there is the potential for chronic telogen effluvium to occur.

 The resulting condition includes thinning hair, brittle and unhealthy hair, as well as hair that is easily dislodged from the scalp.